 Raising young children?
 Considering when to start your family?
 Feeling too busy, too broke, or too burned out to even consider having children?

-Choices in Practice and Parenting is an initiative facilitated by Drs.
-Mary Johnston and Kirstie Overhill that focuses on the rewards and challenges facing physicians in BC as they consider starting and raising families.
+Choices in Practice and Parenting is an initiative facilitated by Dr. Kirstie Overhill and Program Coordinator Kassia Skolksi that focuses on the rewards and challenges facing physicians in BC as they consider starting and raising families.

 For the first time in Canadian history, many influential positions in health and medicine are occupied by women.
 The women in these positions are exemplary models, having found ways to effectively balance having a family and medicine.
 Despite these advances and role models, young female professionals and their partners still face many challenges to starting both a family and a practice, including difficulty in finding childcare services, and mitigating the risks of delaying childbearing until later in one’s medical career.